 Google has a long history of famous algorithm updates, search index changes and refreshes.
 Each year, Google changes its search algorithm around 500–600 times.
 While most of these changes are minor, Google occasionally rolls out a “major” algorithmic update that affects search results in significant ways.
+Read about the latest called Google Medic.

 Below are some of the most important resources for search marketers: